This post may contain affiliate links. Read my full disclosure policy.

 8. Play around with adding fresh herbs and spices and seeds.

 9. Chilly frosty smoothies are yummy.
-Room-temperature smoothies are not tasty.
+Room-temperature smoothies are not as tasty.
 If not using any frozen fruit, throw in a few ice cubes.
 It makes it so much more palatable.

 10. If your smoothie is bland…try adding a little citrus juice, or zest to brighten up the flavor.